malikmudassir/Quiz_App_MERN/Readme.md

 ## Features

-- **User Authentication:** Users can sign up, log in, and securely authenticate using JWT (JSON Web Tokens).
-- **Quiz Creation:** Admin users can create, edit, and delete quizzes with various question types.
 - **Quiz Taking:** Users can take quizzes and receive instant feedback on their scores.
-- **Score Tracking:** User scores are stored and can be viewed in their profiles.

 ## Tech Stack

 - **Frontend:** React.js with state management using Redux.
 - **Backend:** Node.js with Express.js for the API.
-- **Database:** MongoDB for storing user data and quiz information.
-- **Authentication:** JWT (JSON Web Tokens) for secure user authentication.
 - **Styling:** Responsive design with CSS or styled-components.

 ## Installation